cdl-mint/DT-Product-Line-Architecture/evaluation/README.md

 # Evaluation

+This folder contains the models created during the evaluation presented in the paper.
+The folder `setup` contains all template, module, and reference architecture definitions that are described in the evaluation setup.
+The remaining subfolders contain the data for the respective scenarios, as described below.

 ## Scenario 1: Building DT architecture variants
 In a typical situation, our partner’s clients already use certain DT services and platforms.
 As a result, our industry partner is forced to tailor a wide range of DT architectures that use customized tool combinations to satisfy the different customers’ needs.
 Whereas some of these DT architectures implement the same functionality and also share the same reference architecture (Scenario 1.A), others implement different applications, but still share architectural similarities (Scenario 1.B).
 The manual configuration of all these DT architectures is evidently tedious and error-prone, as it involves a lot of redundant work.